-A is for Attitude Adjustment: Learning How to Teach & Live in China
+A Is for Attitude Adjustment: Learning How to Teach & Live in China

 According to Chinese legend, Type O blood gave me a need for adventure.

-I retired to a Montana cabin in 2004, wondering if I’d find contentment blogging from my deck between travels.
+I RETIRED TO A Montana cabin in 2004, wondering if I’d find contentment blogging from my deck between travels.
 China topped my to-tour list.

 Then, opportunity e-mailed: A recruiter needed English teachers in historic Xian.